Agri-food sector puts visitor management to the test

 This return to normal life, which has to go hand in hand with no less stringent sanitary measures, is also prompting companies in the food industry to adopt modern solutions for the intelligent management of their work spaces, starting with the management of their visitors.

-A multiplicity of reception scenarios to respond to the diversity of the sites
+Hosting scenarios to suit the diversity of the sites :

 From now on, the reception of visitors is no longer just a matter of traditional commercial visits to the head office.
 The multiplicity of opportunities to visit and the diversity of the sites imply as many constraints not to be neglected.

 A buyer coming to place an order in a sales office or on a distribution site and a food engineer visiting a production site will not be welcomed in the same way.
 It should be noted that they will not have the same expectations in terms of the visit experience either.

 The starting point for this adjustment of the scenario is before the installation of a visitor management solution.